Skip to main content

 • Media uploads

-• Task-specific parameters (e.g., Stroop font/trials, N-back settings, Go/No-Go ratio, BART parameters, calibration timing, drawing reference image, questionnaires, stimuli uploads)
+• Task-specific parameters (e.g., Stroop font/trials, N-back settings, Go/No-Go ratio, BART parameters, vigilance target rule and timing, calibration timing, drawing reference image, questionnaires, stimuli uploads)

 The panel stays open while you edit.
 Select another task to switch, or use Close or Save to finish.